It's an enticing idea: Eat these vitamins, herbs, or specific foods, and your body will be better prepared to stave off

 You may also want to take a look at our Gut Health Guide which shows what foods you should eat to improve your gut function – which is one of the body's safety barriers against infection.

 Obesity leads to chronic low-grade inflammation which is known to impair the immune system.
 Being overweight can also lead to type 2 diabetes and lung and heart disease, which are conditions known to complicate infections.

-The good news is that losing just a small amount of weight - perhaps as little as 5% - significantly improves your health and your inflammation levels.
+The good news is that losing just a small amount of weight – even as little as 5 percent – significantly improves your health and your inflammation levels.

 Adults should get 150 minutes of moderate aerobic activity such as walking, gardening or cycling per week.
 Or, if you can step up the pace a little, do 75 minutes of vigorous activity such as running or fast swimming per week.

 If you're older and this amount of training seems insurmountable, some exercise is always better than no exercise.